 But how do we predict the ever-changing weather?
 It all starts with observations.
-Observational data forms the basis of forecasting.
+Observational data forms the basis of operational meteorology.
 If we’re to get the weather as accurate as possible, those initial observations need to produce data of the highest quality.
 Our Observing networks and systems need to be capable of accurately measuring the atmosphere in all its complexity.
 The Observing teams are responsible for monitoring these complex networks to ensure the data is of the highest quality.
-This data is then fed into high performance numerical models and used by our forecasting team to predict the weather.
+This data is then fed into high performance numerical models and used by our operational meteorologists to predict the weather.
 The process doesn’t just end when we’ve produced a forecast.
-We are committed to ensuring that people can rely on our forecasts.
+We are committed to ensuring that people can rely on our information.
 Verification is a key part of the process as we need to ensure our forecasts are accurate by looking closely at what the weather was doing at the time, also accurate observational data is required as supporting evidence for the decisions made by government and industry in response to climate change.

 Right now, we’re exceeding accuracy targets and making predictions that are largely more accurate than they ever have been.
 That’s thanks to increased computing power, better data from our new satellite programme, enhanced data assimilation techniques and improved numerical models and algorithms.
 And of course, our brilliant people.
-Our observers and forecasters work closely with other areas of the organisation.
+Our operational meteorologists work closely with other areas of the organisation.
 Their bright ideas constantly help us to improve processes and come up with new ways that we can do things better and deliver the best results for our customers.

-Joining us as a Trainee Forecaster, you’ll complete our internationally-renowned Initial Forecasting Course at the Met Office College, one of the most respected meteorological training establishments in the world.
+Forecasting.
+Joining us as a Trainee Operational Meteorologist, you’ll complete our internationally-renowned Initial Forecasting Course at the Met Office College, one of the most respected meteorological training establishments in the world.
 The course is designed to deepen your understanding and build your operational forecasting experience.
 Over two years, we combine education, on-the-job training and the opportunity to provide real time products and services for real customers.
 Once you’re fully qualified, the opportunities are vast and varied.
 While you may specialise in an area that interests you, we’ll encourage you to experience other disciplines.
 Progression, it’s there for the taking: once you’ve gained a broad understanding of the business, you work to senior roles, learning at every step of the way.

+Observations.
 The route is similar for our Observations people.
 You’re encouraged to move around and experience different areas of the business.
 You’ll specialise your skills into a certain area of your choice and interest.
-We’ve teams working in Land Networks, Marine Networks, Upper Air & Remote Sensing, Quality Monitoring and Quality Assurance, but we’re always keen for our people to move around and diversify their skillset and see how different systems work.
+We’ve teams working in Land Networks, Marine Networks, Upper Air & Remote Sensing, Quality Monitoring and Quality Assurance, but we’re always keen for our people to move around and diversify their skill set and see how different systems work.

+Observation roles.
 While observations roles involve less direct customer interaction, the customer is still key to the process.
 We recruit for a range of positions in Observations.
 Qualifications and experience will be made clear on our role advertisements.
 But for entry level roles, we tend to look for a physicals sciences degree (or equivalent).
 For the more senior positions, you’re likely to come to us with some relevant experience – for instance, you may have managed networks elsewhere.

+Customer service and IT.
 Our Customer Service and IT people are crucial to our forecasting and observations work.
 It’s not just a case of picking up the phone when it rings; you’re a pillar of expertise for our customers.
 Your customer-focused nature and brilliant people skills will ensure that their queries are answered and followed up, or forwarded to the right people if necessary.

 For these roles, it’s fundamental that you have an interest in the weather.
 And your personal attributes are really important.
 You need to be a confident and impressive communicator as your advice and guidance will be crucial to people and businesses.
 Having worked in a customer interaction role before, your customer service skills will be first class.